nham/wabbo/entries/2015-07-15-rust-Borrow-ToOwned-Cow.md

 tags: programming, Rust
 ---

 Some notes on two traits and a type from the `std::borrow` module in the Rust standard library.
+These traits/types interact and it seems ideal to discuss them together.

 All the definitions discussed can be found in `libcollections/borrow.rs`.

 ## Borrow